dushyant-fire/dushyant-fire.github.io/content/index.md

 ## What I do for life

 Backpacking is my way to embrace life.
-When I cannot backpack, I enjoy macro and landscape photography, music, reading, and [writing about life and living](Journey/Journey.md).
+When I cannot backpack, I enjoy macro and landscape photography, music, reading, and [writing about life and living](Journey/Journey.md). the goal is to also summarize technical knowledge.

 ## Hi
 Whether it is an idea to explore for collaboration, a feedback on any of the content, or something you would like to learn more about, let's chat.